Mastering DPS Flanking in Overwatch 2 Season 4: Heroes of Busan (Updated)

 The Art of Disengagement and Survival

-A successful flank isn't just about getting the kill; it's about getting out alive to continue contributing.
-Always have an escape plan before you commit to the flank.
-Use your mobility abilities, cover, or environmental features to retreat to safety once your objective is complete or if you face too much resistance.
+A successful flank is not merely about securing the kill; it is about disengaging safely to continue contributing.
+Always have an escape plan before committing to the flank.
+Use your mobility abilities, cover, or environmental features to retreat to safety once your objective is complete or if you encounter too much resistance.

 Knowing when to disengage is crucial.
-Don't overstay your welcome if you find yourself overwhelmed or unable to secure the pick.
+Do not overstay your welcome if you find yourself overwhelmed or unable to secure the pick.
 Retreat, regroup with your team, and look for another opportunity.
-Dying after a flank negates much of its potential impact.
+Dying after a flank negates much of its potential impact, and the new 'Protects' stat reinforces the value of staying alive and preventing damage.

 Minimizing Risks and Maximizing Impact

 Always be aware of potential counter-flanks or enemy heroes that can shut you down.
 Heroes like Cassidy with his Magnetic Grenade or Brigitte with her Shield Bash are potent threats.
-Avoid predictable flank routes and vary your attacks to keep the enemy guessing.
+The enhanced healing/status HUD visuals will help you better track enemy status effects.

+The recent patch also brought a nerf to Jetpack Cat's base movement speed and an increased self-healing penalty from Purr.
+This means Jetpack Cat is slightly less agile and resilient, potentially making them a more vulnerable target if you encounter one on a flank.
 Communicate your intentions with your team if possible.
 A simple callout like 'flanking left' can help your team press the advantage.
-Remember, even if you don't get a kill, drawing enemy attention and forcing cooldowns can be a valuable contribution to the team fight.
+Remember, even if you do not secure a kill, drawing enemy attention and forcing cooldowns can be a valuable contribution to the team fight.
+Multi-kill celebrations can boost team morale and further highlight your impact.

 Want a verified GM to do the climbing?